CT-Clark/Tragedy-of-the-Commons/README.md

 4) Check the world state
 5) Gather food
 6) Move
+7) Drain altruism
-7) Age
+8) Age

 #### Eat Food

-When eating food the agent subtracts an amount of food from their food pool equal to a random value between the amount of food gathered through solar energy and half the amount of food gathered through solar energy.
-This randomness is designed to stagger the times at which agents breed - due to breeding being based on amount of food possessed - as well to represent the hardship associated with using solar energy compared to fossil fuels, i.e., those who use fossil fuels always have an excess amount of food, whereas the agents who depend on solar energy could possibly end up with no food left over.
+To eat food an agent subtracts a predetermined amount from their food pool.
+This predetermined amount should be lower than the solar food value so that even agents who neglect fossil fuels still end up with the surplus food amount needed to breed.

 #### Check Death